-According to new research, the meat and milk products from Bronze Age China played a remarkable role in human diets, unlike what it has been thought previously.
-This work also suggest that farmers and shepherds have treated their cows differently from how they treated their goats and sheep, which is different compared to rest of the world.
+According to new research, the meat and milk products from Bronze Age China played a remarkable role in human diets, unlike what has been thought previously.
+This work also suggests that farmers and shepherds have treated their cows differently from how they treated their goats and sheep, which is different compared to the rest of the world.
 They kept their cows closer to their homes and fed them with byproducts of their own food that they grow, like grains and millet stalks.

 Those discoveries show that the diet of cows was highly shaped by humans and so they have been kept closer to human villages compared to sheep and goats.

 Xinyi Liu, an important author of the research, comments that “As the results imply, at Hexi Corridor there are similar results of domesticating and localising cows that have been significantly domesticated in a different environment.
 Areas whose grazing sites are limited for cows, tend to be suitable for a pig-based economy rather than cattle stall-feeding.”

 Researchers claim that those results match up with modern ethnographic examples from North China, where cows won’t graze in open local fields like sheep and goats do, but stand closer to where people have settled.